 Aggression looks different.
 Slicked-down feathers, a hard forward lean, biting or lunging before or after the mounting attempt, and a tense, locked posture all suggest this isn't about affection.
 If your bird is beaking you, the cause could be hormonal behavior, territorial aggression, or fear, and the right response depends on the body language signals.
 Tail fanning can appear in both contexts, so don't rely on it alone.
 Read the whole bird.

 For the bird being stepped on, the clearest distress signals are: trying to flee and being blocked, screaming or biting back, puffing up and cowering, crouching flat to the perch with wings slightly out, or sitting on the cage floor afterward.
+On Birdfact, puffing up and feather raising are described as part of the body context that can signal dominance or intimidation, especially when birds are trying to appear larger puffing up and cowering.
 A relaxed bird being mounted might crouch quietly and stay put.
 A stressed bird will tell you clearly that it doesn't want this.

 Why eye pinning matters but isn't the whole story